Setup Options

 Behavior

-allowFullscreen boolean 8.22.0+When set to false, fullscreen functionality is completely disabled in the player including tapping, clicking, keyboard shortcuts, and API access.
-Can be re-enabled through the corresponding API method.true
+allowFullscreen boolean 8.22.0+When set to false, disables fullscreen functionality in the player including tapping, clicking, keyboard shortcuts, and API access

 Use case: New users to your site may experience low-quality video for several seconds before the quality adapts to the connection speed at which content is delivered.
 This speed may be limited by their connection speed.
 In this case, you would want to confirm that the majority of your viewers have fast connections.